-In the early 1980s, he established a scenario planning function in Anglo with teams in London and Johannesburg.
-Two members were Pierre Wack and Ted Newland who previously headed up the scenario planning department at Royal Dutch Shell and then acted as consultants to Anglo for over a decade (after their retirement from Shell).
-Using material from these teams, Mr. Sunter put together a presentation entitled 'The World and South Africa in the 1990s' which became very popular in South Africa in the mid-1980s.
+Clem then established a scenario planning function in Anglo with teams in London and Johannesburg in the early 1980s, in which two members were Pierre Wack and Ted Newland, who previously headed up the scenario planning department at Royal Dutch Shell and acted as consultants to Anglo for over a decade following their retirement from Shell.
+Using material from these teams, Mr Sunter put together a presentation entitled “The World and South Africa in the 1990s” which became very popular in South Africa in the mid-1980s.

-In it, two scenarios were offered for South Africa: the 'High Road' of negotiation leading to a political settlement and the 'Low Road' of confrontation leading to a civil war and a wasteland.
-South Africa took the High Road.
-Two highlights for Clem were a presentation to FW de Klerk and the Cabinet in 1986 and a visit to Nelson Mandela in prison to discuss the future just before his release.
-Since 1987, he has authored 17 books some of which have been bestsellers.
-His other main interests are seeking to mobilise the private sector in the war against HIV/AIDS and create a new generation of entrepreneurs in South Africa.
+In it two scenarios were presented for South Africa; the “High Road” of negotiation, leading to political settlement, and the “Low Road” of confrontation, leading to a civil war and wasteland.
+South Africa opted for the High Road.
+Two highlights for Clem included a presentation to FW de Klerk and the Cabinet in 1986 and a visit to the late Nelson Mandela in prison to discuss the future shortly before his release.
+Mr Sunter has authored 17 books since 1987, some of which have been bestsellers.
+Other interests of priority to Mr Sunter are his ambitions to mobilize the private sector in the war against HIV/AIDS and to create a new generation of entrepreneurs in South Africa.

-Clem is South Africa’s most highly regarded scenario planner and strategist, is an icon and model of mental litheness as he has been adeptly styled as the Foxy Futurist.
-An executive elite who was responsible for the setup of the scenario planning unit of Anglo American in the 1980's and operated as it CEO in the 1990s, has found a calling in developing unique and creative solutions to fit situations no longer defined in a box.
+Clem is South Africa’s most highly regarded scenario planner and strategist.
+He is an icon and model of mental litheness and has been expertly styled as the Foxy Futurist.
+He is an executive elite who was responsible for the scenario planning unit of Anglo American in the 1980s and operated as its CEO in the 1990s.
+He has found a calling in mounting unique and creative solutions to fit circumstances no longer defined in a box.
+He has given presentations globally and has become an ambassador of expert knowledge for South Africa.

-Dually known for his book, The Mind of a Fox, which indicated the terrorist attacks on US soil on September 11 (2001), he has given presentations globally and has become an ambassador of expert knowledge for South Africa.
+Mr Sunter is dually known for his book, The Mind of a Fox, which indicated the terrorist attacks on US soil on September 11, 2001.